babel/babel/ROADMAP.md

 #### Better REPL

 - Dropdown examples/examples of syntax from github?
-- Import any package from npm
+- Import any package from npm (can give test examples for 3rd party plugins, debugging issues)
 - Run any plugin from npm
-- Create a plugin from the repl (merge into/with ASTExplorer?)
+- Create a plugin from the repl (can we merge it with ASTExplorer/codesandbox?), even publish, run from URL?
 - Import/Export a `.babelrc` file
+- Combine ^ with the ability to run the version of Babel in a PR/master.
+- Use plugin's tests in the repo as "examples" for docs.

 ### `babel-bot`